isc-projects/stork/doc/usage.rst

 There is a filtering mechanism that acts as an omnibox.
 The string typed is searched for an address, agent version, hostname, OS, platform, OS version, kernel version, kernel architecture, virtualization system, host-id fields.
-The filtering happens once you hit ENTER.
+The filtering happens once you hit `Enter`.

 You can inspect the state of a machine by clicking its hostname.
 A new tab will open with machine details.
 Multiple tabs can be open at the same time.
 You can click Refresh state to get updated